pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

 --- abstract

-This document describes a method to dynamically map multicast DNS advertisements into the unicast DNS namespace for use by service discovery clients.
+This document describes a method to dynamically map multicast DNS announcements into the unicast DNS namespace for use by service discovery clients.
 It does not define any new protocols but uses existing DNS protocols in new ways.
 This solves existing problems with service discovery across multiple IP subnets in a simple, yet efficient, manner.

 --- middle